 The screenshot below is of the Insiders Cash Club checkout page & it shows a guy who is supposedly named Bill Hasiotis praising the system & thanking a guy named Jeremy Scott (who I assume must, therefore, be behind it)…

 However, the guy pictured isn’t named Bill Hasiotis at all, and a quick reverse image search via Google reveals that.
 He’s actually Paul Glover & he runs a website about suffering from something called fibromyalgia (shown below):

 And it’s the same story with the lady shown on that page, Beth Ayala too.

 Which brings me onto…

-My Verdict – Is The Insiders Cash Club a Scam?
+Is Insiders Cash Club a Scam?

-Well in my opinion yes, I do believe that the Insiders Cash Club is a scam – or at least borderline a scam anyway.
-I mean sure, you do get access to some training as promised – but the sales video is very misleading & the fact that they’ve used fake testimonials is alarming to say the least.
+Well, in my opinion, yes, I do believe that the Insiders Cash Club is a scam – or at least borderline a scam anyway.
+I mean sure, you do get access to some training as promised – but the sales video is very misleading & the fact that they’ve used fake testimonials is alarming, to say the least.

 There’s also the fact that the company behind it (Ortiz Capital LLC) are behind some other money-making systems which people have branded as scams, and their refund policy ties them to the EZ Money Team scam which I personally previously exposed… So it doesn’t look good at all.

 Basically I won’t be recommending it to you anyway because I personally believe there are better ways to make money online.
 I mean sure e-commerce is a pretty good way to make money online, but it doesn’t mean it’s the best.